JeffreyRStevens/provolleyballr/README.md

 ### Available Teams

-The package includes information about all LOVB and PVF teams:
+The package includes information about all LOVB and MLV teams:

 ``` r
 # View available teams